Proxyeconomics, the inevitable corruption of proxy-based competition: Detailed model description

 where effort cost is given by:

 Here $t_i$ is the talent of the agent, i.e. a constant determining the relative cost of effort independent of $\theta$.
 Agents are given variable talent according to $\mathcal{N}(10,tsd)$ such that the effort to proxy-performance relation depends on both individual practice orientation and talent.
-This allows to investigate the simultaneous effects of useful and wasteful signaling bringing together the concepts of screening and Campbell's Law.
+This allows us to capture beneficial effects of the proxy as signaling/screening device for talent, as well as detrimental effects (Campbell's Law).
+Note, that the the latter could similarly be described as signaling/screening of corrupt practices, and our model allows beneficial and detrimental mechanisms to act simultaneously.
 In order for individual agents to compute the complex maximization problem described above, we assume they consider a limited range of effort adjustments, namely [-10, -5, -1, -0.5, -0.1, 0, 0.1, 0.5, 1, 5, 10].
 The rationale behind this is that the agent intuitively judges what might happen if she changes her effort just a little or a lot but lacks the computational capacity for perfect maximization.
 Nevertheless, if the system is stable enough, she will iteratively approach the optimal effort.
-Note, that alternative effort choice lists (e.g. -10 to 10 in 0.1 increments) did not change model outcomes but dramatically increased the computational burden of agents (and the model).
-Furthermore, the specific range (-10 to 10) simply covers the magnitude of plausible effort changes in the system arising from the arbitrary mean talent choice of 10.
+Note, that alternative effort choice lists (e.g. -10 to 10 in 0.1 increments) did not change model outcomes but dramatically increased the computational burden of agents (and model).
+Furthermore, the specific range (-10 to 10) simply covers the magnitude of plausible effort changes in the system arising from the arbitrary mean talent choice of 10, and choosing a larger range did not change outcomes.
+In a subset of models, practice agency was introduced by letting agents maximize utility over the effort test-list for each of a range of practice-adjustments in an angle-list of [-5°, -1°, 0°, 1°, 5°], following the same rationale.

-All competitive societal systems mentioned above involve highly trained professionals who are likely to derive substantial disutility from the prospect of not being able to perform their profession.
-Accordingly, we believe the degree of loss aversion is conservative.
-Furthermore, this framing suggests that agents may be willing to remain in the contest despite substantial disutility.
-In other words, there may be a severely muted participation constraint.
-However, note that an indirect participation constraint arises naturally in our model due to diminishing returns in the loss frame combined with selection.

-\subsection{Selection and Evolution}
+\subsection{Selection and evolution}